joshuanwankwo/sia_file_migration_tutorial/siaRenterd.md

 ```

-- In your Next.js project, create a new file named utils/siaUtil.ts an d add the following code to you constants.ts file:
+- In your Next.js project, create a new file named utils/siaUtil.ts and add the following code to your constants.ts file:

-## In your Next.js project, create a new file named utils/siaUtils.ts add the following code to you siaUtils file:
+## In your Next.js project, create a new file named utils/siaUtils.ts add the following code to your siaUtils file:

-Handles user regiration because we are going to need to use the token to make every other request to renterd API endpoints for for now we are going to store it in our local storage.
+Handles user registration because we are going to need to use the token to make every other request to renterd API endpoints for now we are going to store it in our local storage.

 ```ts
 import { API_ENDPOINT, REGISTER_ENDPOINT } from "../constants";